- 11 ways to restore healthy gut bacteria

 But, this much we know: diet and lifestyle can cause the balance of our intestinal flora to go out of whack, which can lead to nasty conditions like IBS.

 This is why our healthy gut bacteria and probiotics are so important, they keep the system in balance.
-Species of bacteria like Lactobacillus Acidophilus (acid is literally in the name) play a role in regulating the PH of our stomach, preventing the spread of bad guys like Candida.
+Species of bacteria like Lactobacillus Acidophilus (notice the word acid in the name) play a role in regulating the PH of our stomach, preventing the spread of bad guys like Candida.

 But, probiotics aren’t the only way to rebuild healthy gut bacteria after a course of antibiotics, or a few months of bad food choices.

-Below, I’ve listed some unconventional ways you can take advantage of to rebuild a healthy gut.
+Below, I’ve listed some unconventional strategies for rebuilding a healthy gut.

 #1 – Go for a run